OSGeo/OSGeoLive-doc/doc/quickstart/mapnik_quickstart.rst

 #.
 You find the world population demo by Mapnik as a WMS layer and also the world population in combination with a the GeoServer layer topp:states (make sure GeoServer is running)

 #.
-You can usethe MapProxy WMS in other applications f.e in QGIS or in Mapbender (http://localhost/mapbender/application/mapbender_user).
+You can use the MapProxy WMS in other applications for example in QGIS or in Mapbender (http://localhost/mapbender/application/mapbender_user).

 #.
 Observe the output in the server terminal window.